AdamClem/SharePointOnline_Information/README.md

 ## Usage
 ### Calculated Columns
-Navigate to the `CalculatedColumns` directory and follow the instructions in the individual README files.
+Navigate to the `Calculated_Columns` directory and follow the instructions in the individual README files.

 ### Power Automate Workflows
 Navigate to the `PowerAutomateWorkflows` directory and follow the instructions in the individual README files.